Legal

 Others, including BJP leader Uma Anandan, are pressing for a Central Bureau of Investigation (CBI) inquiry.

 The stampede, one of Tamil Nadu’s most severe crowd-control failures in recent years, sent shockwaves across the nation.
+It raised serious concerns about public safety at political events.

 Earlier, the Madras High Court had formed an SIT under IPS officer Asra Garg to investigate the incident.
+Meanwhile, the court rejected a petition seeking a CBI probe.

 In its September 3 order, the Madras High Court criticised TVK’s political leadership.
+The court said they abandoned their followers in the aftermath of the disaster.

 “Shockingly, the programme organisers, including the party leader, fled the venue, leaving their cadres, supporters, and fans behind.
-They showed neither remorse, responsibility, nor regret,” observed a single-judge Bench led by Justice N. Senthilkumar.
+They showed neither remorse, responsibility, nor regret,” observed a single-judge Bench led by Justice N Senthilkumar.

-The court strongly condemned Vijay, the organisers, and party members for fleeing immediately after the stampede.
 “Such a party should have taken immediate action to rescue and assist people caught in the crowd, which included many women, children, and young individuals who tragically lost their lives,” it added.

 In its special leave petition (SLP), TVK Secretary Aadhav Arjuna challenged what the party termed ‘unverified and prejudicial observations’ by the Madras High Court.